 Prepared by the Arizona Hospitality Research & Resource Center, Center for Business Outreach, The W. A. Franke College of Business, Northern Arizona University.

 The estimated total economic impact of all Arizona state parks on the state has also been modeled in this study using IMPLAN.
-To perform this analysis, visitor spending in the parks was combined from all parks by sector, and these totals were then entered into the IMPLAN model.
-The results of individual county models cannot be summed to produce a state economic impact number.
+To perform this analysis, visitor spending in the parks was combined from all parks by sector.

-State Parks Board report to the Arizona Legislature regarding OHV funds.
+State Parks Board report to the Arizona Legislature regarding Off-Highway Vehicle (OHV) funds.

-Arizona State Parks staff in collaboration with Arizona State University conducted a series of telephone and online surveys that reached more than 7,500 Arizonans to find out about which types of motorized or non-motorized trails they use, how often they use trails, trails preferences and how land managers should improve trail experiences through their time, money and efforts.
+Arizona State Parks staff, in collaboration with Arizona State University, conducted a series of surveys to find out about which types of motorized or non-motorized trails the public uses, how often they use trails, trails preferences and how land managers should improve trail experiences through their time, money, and efforts.

-The most common non-motorized pursuits are trail hiking, backpacking, mountain biking and horseback riding.
-The most common motorized pursuits are quad or all-terrain vehicle driving, four-wheel driving and motorized trail biking/dirt biking.
-Some of the top trail issues for motorized and non-motorized users were litter and trash dumping, closure of trails and keeping trails in good condition.
+Some of the top trail issues for motorized and non-motorized users were litter and trash dumping, closure of trails, and keeping trails in good condition.
 The priority recommendations listed in the plan will be used to develop grant rating criteria and distribute monies from the Off-Highway Vehicle Recreation Fund and the federal Recreational Trails Program.

 Prepared by: Behavior Research Center, Inc. June 2016